Updater/pb-service/README.md

 The actual params/filters do not matter.
 We just need a way to retrieve the data based on the above.

 ## HTTP Method
 The service could be a GET or a POST.
-Although GET is more appropriate for REST it this case it does nto matter.
+Although GET is more appropriate for REST it this case it does not matter.

 If GET is chosen, since the status param may have multiple values it's best practice to follow the below convention